-The Department of Biochemistry has a number of active research groups, each making a significant contribution to biochemistry and science as a whole (refer to our latest publication list).
+The Department of Biochemistry has several of active research groups, each making a significant contribution to biochemistry and science as a whole (refer to our latest publication list).
 Our research laboratories house state of the art research instrumentation and facilities and are managed by highly trained technical staff, all essential for maintaining a high standard in biochemical research.
-Our postgraduate students gain valuable laboratory experience in basic and the latest research techniques enabling them to combine both knowledge and experience successfully.
+Our postgraduate students gain valuable laboratory experience in the latest research techniques enabling them to combine both knowledge and experience successfully.

 The Department is also host to a Research Chair in Mechanistic Modelling of Health and Epidemiology as part of the South African Research Chair Initiative (SARChI).

 FIELDS of research

 The Department does internationally competitive research and our postgraduate programmes focus specifically on research in the fields below.

 The theory of control analysis is integrated with computer simulation and experiment and applied to prokaryotic and eukaryotic metabolism in order to better understand its regulation and control.

 Natural products and their biological effects